openshift/osde2e/docs/Addons.md

         secretName: prow-operator-credentials
 ```

-To adapt this to your job, you would redefine the `ADDON_IDS` and `ADDON_TEST_HARNESSES`, as well as potentially adding some of the other variables discussed above.
+To adapt this to your job, you would redefine the `ADDON_IDS` and `TEST_HARNESSES`, as well as potentially adding some of the other variables discussed above.

 You will *also* need to provide your own secrets by swapping the `prow-operator-credentials` above with your job's secrets.
 Note that we load osde2e's credentials, followed by the ones you supply.
 This allows your credentials to override any duplicate credentials supplied in our config.